Kyuunex/minbl/README.md

 # minbl
-minbl is a blog software focused on being minimal, made in Flask.
+minbl is a modern looking blog software focused on being simple, made in Flask.
-+ loads instantly
-+ no javascript
-+ no bootstrap
-+ no react
-+ no bullshit

 ### installation
 just install this as a pip package